 What help our members produce media that is meaningful to them and their community.
 After becoming a member and taking some classes you will be on your way to making great media.
 Read on for a walkthrough on how to produce here at CCTV.

-You must become a member of CCTV in order to access any of our services and facilities.
-Membership ranges from $25-$55 depending on your Cambridge residency and the services you wish to use.
-If you're just learning about us, our adult Cambridge residents pay $55/yr for full access to our classes and production facilities.
-Contact our main telephone line 617-661-6900 for more information, or attend one of our free monthly orientations.
+You must become a member of CCTV in order to access any of our services and facilities, and attend one of our orientations.
+Membership costs $75/year depending on your Cambridge residency and the services you wish to use.

 - Take classes on the gear you hope to use

-Take some time to develop a vision of what your production and familiarize yourself with the production process at CCTV.
-Check the availability of your talent, obtain releases and do all of the pre-production planning that you learned in class.
-If you need crew, contact Shirin Mozaffari about to get help finding volunteer crew.
+Take some time to develop a vision of your production.
+Check the availability of your talent, obtain releases and do all of the preproduction planning that you learned in class.
+If you need crew, contact Natalie Minik about to get help finding volunteer crew.

 - Submit a Production Contract

-Production contracts are CCTV's way of allowing you to use our equipment in exchange for copies of your final works.
+Production Contracts are CCTV's way of allowing you to use our equipment in exchange for copies of your final works.
 Use the contract to pitch your production to CCTV and, if approved, we can give you a budget for equipment use to complete your project.
 After it has been approved, you will receive an email acknowledgement and you can begin work.
-Contact Shirin Mozaffari about productions and production contracts.

 - Reserve gear in advance